-ASL's Individualized Assessment and Response Team Mission, Purpose, and Responsibilities identify any individual who may pose or is reasonably believed to pose a threat to self or other members of the ASL community; 3.) intervene or respond to a potential threat or any act of violence by making appropriate referrals to law enforcement or mental health professionals; and 4.) coordinate information and develop support plans for people of concern.
+ASL's Individualized Assessment and Response Team Mission, Purpose, and Responsibilities violence by making appropriate referrals to law enforcement or mental health professionals; and 4.) coordinate information and develop support plans for people of concern.

 General campus safety and security at Appalachian School of Law ("ASL") is a shared responsibility.
 The best protection against violence or crimes is an informed and alert campus community.
 The prevention of violence on campus depends largely upon information provided by the campus community, which includes students, employees and visitors (a "Referral").